 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-In addition to tuition, room and board, books, transportation and fees are also costs it consider when planning for college.
+In addition to tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Idaho State University.

-Housing and campus dining at Idaho State University is $7,340 a year.
-This number covers the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat in the Idaho State University's on-campus cafeterias and dining halls.
-Students who live off campus but still want to use the dining facilities can pay for a meal plan.
-The cost of a mean plan, or board-only, is $2,950.
+Room and board at Idaho State University is $6,960 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat in the school dining halls.

-Keep in mind, there could also be additional fees associated with participating in special activities, like Greek Life, or participating in sports or other extracurriculars.
-Most colleges offer ways so that those with financial need to find ways to lower or eliminate these costs.
+There may be additional fees associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
+Many schools have ways for students with financial need to find ways to lower or eliminate these fees.

-The cost of transportation in college depends on a few key factors.
+The total cost of transportation in college can really vary.
 Will you drive, fly, or take public transportation to school?
-Is on-campus parking free, or will you need to budget for parking?
-Is the campus easy to get around on foot?
-Do you plan to bring a car or are you planning to use public transportation?
-All of these questions can drastically impact your estimated cost of transportation.
-Keeping in mind, first-year students are allowed to park a car on campus.
+Will you need to pay to park on-campus?
+Is the campus walkable?
+Do you own a car, or will you need to use busses, subways, or other modes of transportation?
+All of these questions can make a big difference in your estimated cost of transportation.
+At Idaho State University, freshman are allowed to park on campus.

-The location of a college or university can also have a big effect on transportation costs.
+The location of a college or university can also have a big effect on your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in a city could be expensive, but there may be more trains, busses and low-cost flight options to actually get to school.
-The Idaho State University campus is located in a urban setting in Idaho.
+On the other hand transportation in an urban area might be pricey, but cities may offer more trains, busses or affordable flights to actually get to school.
+Idaho State Universityis in a city in Idaho.

-Now, let’s look at the breakdown of all expenses, to get a better estimate of how much students can expect to shell out for Idaho State University.
+Now, let’s go over all of the costs we've covered, to get a better estimate of how much students can expect to shell out for Idaho State University.

 What will the cost of attending Idaho State University be?
 Here is a breakdown of tuition and expenses.